The hidden gems of Amazon’s Prime Early Access Sale

 Acer Nitro 5 Gaming Laptop: 9% off

-This gaming laptop packs a punch with the 10th Gen Intel Core i5-10300H processor for a lightning fast response and the NVIDIA GeForce RTX 3050 for unparalleled graphics.
+This gaming laptop packs a punch with the 10th Gen Intel Core i5-10300H processor for lightning-fast response and the NVIDIA GeForce RTX 3050 for unparalleled graphics.
 The 15.6-inch widescreen LED-backlit IPS display boasts a 1,920 x 1,080 resolution combined with a 144Hz refresh rate, making gaming an incomparable experience.

 Sold by Amazon